 One of the concerns associated with the QBS process is the perception that transaction costs can be high for both firms and owners.
 This concern has led many state agencies to consider alternative forms of QBS as well as non-QBS forms of contracting in an effort to contain transaction costs.
+Transaction costs (those costs incurred from buying and selling in the external marketplace) have been researched and documented by Ronald Coase, Oliver Williams and others as being generated through institutional processes and coordination mechanisms.

-In this section we examine transaction costs from three perspectives: the amount time that is associated with stages of the QBS process; perceptions of the levels of red tape experienced in the relationship; and respondent perceptions with regards to the fairness of interactions between firms and owner organizations.
-We assume that high levels of red tape and low levels of fairness will be associated with perceptions that the transaction costs are high.
+In this section we examine transaction costs from three perspectives: the amount time that is associated with stages of the QBS process; perceptions of the levels of bureaucratic proceduresred tape experienced in the relationship; and respondent perceptions with regards to the fairness of interactions between firms and owner organizations.
+We assume that high levels of "red tape" and low levels of fairness will be associated with perceptions that the transaction costs are high.

 Agencies across the country have been working to streamline QBS processes and reduce the amount of time devoted to key stages.
 We examine the amount of time devoted to three key points in the life of a project: the time devoted to contractor selection, the amount of time needed to get a notice to proceed, and the amount of time required to secure a supplemental agreement.
 On average, respondents report that it takes just over 6 weeks for owners to select contractors.
 Responses ranged from a 26 week process to a 1 week process.
 Once the contractor is selected it may take over 7 weeks to secure a notice to proceed on a large scale project and slightly over 5 weeks for a small scale project.

 The range on the notice to proceed for a large scale project was a high of 36 weeks to a low of 1 week.
 Awarding supplemental agreements that extend the life of a project takes less time with an average of 5 weeks.
 The average times do not appear excessive and are comparable with experience found in private contracting.

-Respondents are not experiencing a significant amount of red tape in their working relationships.
+Respondents are not experiencing a significant amount of excess bureaucratic procedure or "red tape" in their working relationships.
 For this study red tape was defined as burdensome rules and regulations that create a compliance burden but achieve no functional objective.
-We asked respondents if they experienced red tape in the working relationships between design firms and owners.
+We asked respondents if they experienced "red tape" in the working relationships between design firms and owners.
 As a point of comparison we also asked about the level of red tape that they experienced in their organization.
-On a ten point scale (10 being a high level of red tape, and 0 being no red tape) respondents report experiencing a level of 4.5 in their working relationships with owner organizations.
-In contrast they report a 3.4 level of red tape in their home organization.
-Only two respondents indicated that their home firm had a higher level of red tape than that experienced working with the owner organization.
-Overall, working with public sector owners exposes firms to greater levels of red tape than they experience in their own firm, and the difference in means between the two types of red tape is significant (t=6.9).
-However, respondent perceptions of the magnitude of the level of red tape are low both within their own firm and in their working relationship with owners.
+On a ten point scale (10 being a high level of "red tape," and 0 being no "red tape") respondents report experiencing a level of 4.5 in their working relationships with owner organizations.
+In contrast they report a 3.4 level of "red tape" in their home organization.
+Only two respondents indicated that their home firm had a higher level of "red tape" than that experienced working with the owner organization.
+Overall, working with public sector owners exposes firms to greater levels of "red tape" than they experience in their own firm, and the difference in means between the two types of "red tape" is significant (t=6.9).
+However, respondent perceptions of the magnitude of the level of "red tape" are low both within their own firm and in their working relationship with owners.